Hidden Cost of Randomized Smoothing: THEORETICAL CHARACTERIZATION OF THE SHRINKING PHENOMENON

 \begin{Theorem}[Vanishing Rate in the Ball-like Decision Region Case] The decision region of class 1 data vanishes when smoothing factor $\sigma_{\text{van}}>\frac{R\sqrt{c}}{\sqrt{d}}$. \end{Theorem}

-We validate Theorem~\ref{thm:2} for binary classification ($c=2$) by substituting $R$ by $R=1$ and plot the shrinking rate (the derivatives of $R_\sigma$ with respect to $\sigma$) of the decision region as a function of the smoothing factor $\sigma$ for different input data dimensions\footnote{We also experiment with $d=15$ and $d=100$, whose results are omitted in the figure since the curve representing $d=15$ is similar to that of $d=20$ and the decision region in a $d=100$ case vanishes as early as $\sigma=0.099$.} $d=\{3,8,20,30,40,50\}$ in Figure~\ref{fig:shrinking_rate_bounded}.
+We validate Theorem~\ref{thm:2} for binary classification ($c=2$) by substituting $R$ by $R=1$ and plot the shrinking rate (the derivatives of $R_\sigma$ with respect to $\sigma$) of the decision region as a function of the smoothing factor $\sigma$ for different input data dimensions $d=\{3,8,20,30,40,50\}$ in Figure~\ref{fig:shrinking_rate_bounded}.
 Notably, the x-axis in Figure~\ref{fig:shrinking_rate_bounded} is the varying smoothing factor $\sigma$ and the y-axis is the rate of the shrinkage concerning class 1 decision region.
 We then see that overall the region vanishes at smaller smoothing factor $\sigma_{\text{van}}$ with the growing dimension.
 For example, the shrinking rate curve stops at smoothing factor $\sigma_{\text{van}}=0.651$ when $d=3$ but at smoothing factor $\sigma_{\text{van}}=0.141$ when $d=50$.
-We collect these vanishing smoothing factors with different data dimensions and compare with the theoretical lower bounds found in Theorem~\ref{thm:2} in the supplementary to demonstrate the tightness of our theoretical lower bound.
+We collect these vanishing smoothing factors with different data dimensions and compare with the theoretical lower bounds found in Theorem~\ref{thm:2} in the appendix to demonstrate the tightness of our theoretical lower bound.
+In a multi-class case, the certifiability and prediction do not follow the same setting as in~\cite{Cohen2019Certified}.
+For the certifiability, the effective number of classes is 2 as~\cite{Cohen2019Certified} treats it as a one vs all setting.
+Therefore one would be unable to certify any radius with some smoothing factor $\sigma<\sigma_{\text{van}}$ in the multi-class case.
+We further elaborate on this point about certifiability in Section~\ref{subsec:discussions}.